NicholasLennox/passport-explainer/readme.md

 When you pass variables to `res.render`, Express automatically adds them to `res.locals`, making them available in your EJS template for the current request response cycle.
 In your template, if you access a variable via locals (e.g., `<%= locals.message %>`), it will safely return `undefined` if the variable was not set, without causing an error.

-If you try to directly access `message` without passing it (not via locals), the template will throw an error because the variable doesn’t exist in that context This happens when we first render the signup view in our `/signup` get route.
+If you try to directly access `message` without passing it (not via `locals`), the template will throw an error because the variable doesn’t exist in that context - `locals` always exists which is why it behaves differently.
+This happens when we first render the signup view in our `/signup` get route since we just say `res.render('signup');`.
 Technically, we could just pass empty values like this:

 ```js
 // routes/user.js